5. A sermon on faith and works, 2:14-26

 ex ergwn edikaiwqh "was ........ considered righteous for what she did" - was justified out of works.
 As already noted, the prime motivator "faith" is not denied because it is not mentioned, ie. Rahab's "works", "friendly reception", Ropes (is that a euphemism of some kind?
 Surely "neighborly love at the risk of her own life"), was prompted by her faith; "I know that the Lord has given the land to you ......", Josh.2:8-12?
 In passing, it is often argued that James could not have used these words if he were aware of Paul's justification language.
 This argument then suggests a late date for James, although an early date would be more likely, even before Paul's letters.
 Yet, the stark contrast with Paul's words may well be intended, a kind of "poke the cocky" as we call it in Australia - an overly stark statement designed to prompt reaction.

 uJpodexamenh (uJpodecomai) aor. mid. part. "when she gave lodging to" - having received, welcomed, entertained.
-The participle is adverbial, temporal, as NIV.
+The participle is adverbial, best treated as temporal, as NIV.

 touV aggelouV (oV) "the spies" - the messengers.